"Healing for America" Project

 Copyright © 2018 by Debra K. Matthews.
 All rights reserved

 You might be wondering why I would make myself an Oval Office Window set, especially since I'm not a painter.

 "Are you running for president, Debra?" you might ask.
 No, but there is a part of me that would like to be Speaker of the House -- if Speaker Ryan ever gets tired of the job.
 The U.S. House of Representatives needs a team-builder like myself up there, listening to all the sides, helping bring all the different factions together to find workable solutions.
 They need a person there working in a bi-partisan manner, and frankly, the American people want that, too.
-Everywhere I go, the American people are fed up with both parties.
+Everywhere I go, the American people are fed up with both parties' internal fighting and gridlock.